Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks: Benchmarks

-\textbf{Real-world Benchmark.} To assess \toolname in real-world scenarios, we tested for precision and recall on 15 \jnb{}s from Kaggle, a community where data-science practitioners come together to create and share ML based solutions written in \jnb{}s.
+To assess \toolname in real-world scenarios, we tested for precision and recall on 15 \jnb{}s from Kaggle, a community where ML practitioners come together to create and share ML based solutions written in \jnb{}s.
 The platform hosts open competitions where data scientists around the world compete against each other to build the best solution.
 Kaggle encourages beginners to learn from experts in the field by making their submissions public.
 However, these notebooks often lack documentation.
 We found that 99 of the top 500 notebooks submitted to the most popular competition on Kaggle contained no markdown cell.
-Therefore, we base our real-world benchmark on these undocumented notebooks which are still being viewed.
+Therefore, we base our real-world benchmark on these undocumented notebooks which are still being viewed by many (cf. Table \ref{table:realworldbench_notebooks}).

 We selected notebooks from three different and most popular competitions on Kaggle based on the number of submissions to encourage variation in the benchmark: (1) Titanic - Machine Learning from Disaster, (2) Predict Future Sales, and (3) Santander Customer Transaction Prediction.
-We downloaded the top 30 notebooks according to votes for each competition with the search term ``Keras''.
-Since Keras \cite{KerasPythonDeep} is a popular ML library among novices.
+We downloaded the top 30 notebooks according to votes for each competition with the search term ``Keras'', since Keras\footnote{\url{https://keras.io/}} is a popular ML library among novices.
 We used the Kaggle API to search and download notebooks.
 All 30 notebooks from each competition were further filtered to target those without any markdown cells.
 Finally, we selected the top five most viewed notebooks from each competition.
 The selected notebooks in our benchmark are listed in Table~\ref{table:realworldbench_results}.
-These notebooks have a median of 20 code cells, compared to 13 cells that are found in real-world notebooks as reported by Pimentel et al. \cite{pimentelLargeScaleStudyQuality2019}.
-Note that these undocumented notebooks still have 240 upvotes and 17,687 views as of Octorber 2022.
+These notebooks have a median of 20 code cells, compared to 13 cells that are found in real-world notebooks as reported by \cite{pimentelLargeScaleStudyQuality2019}.
+Note that these undocumented notebooks still have 240 upvotes and 17,687 views as of Octorber 2023.

-The ground truth is then created manually by inspecting code cells in each notebook, and listing the fully qualified names of all function calls.
+The callsites ground truth was created manually by inspecting code cells in each notebook, and listing the fully qualified names of all function calls.
 Notebooks were executed cell-by-cell and dynamically analyzed using \python{}'s reflection module \texttt{inspect} to gather the fully qualified names.
 Multiple iterations were carried out to avoid errors in the ground truth.